-115.213 (a) (b) (c) (d) IDOC policy requires the Facility Director along with the PREA Coordinator to review the staffing plan at least once a year.
-Interviews with the Shift Commander, Facility Director and PREA Coordinator and PREA Compliance Manager revealed compliance with the directive.
-The Shift Commander reviews the daily staffing rosters to ensure that staffing levels are met and overtime use.
-Each Shift Commander must receive approval to vacate a post and that post must not be a critical post.
+Coordinator to review the staffing plan at least once a year.
+Interviews with the Shift Commander, Facility Manager and PREA Coordinator and PREA Compliance Manager revealed compliance with the directive.
+The Shift Commander reviews the daily staffing rosters to ensure that staffing levels are met and any overtime used is documented.
+Each Shift Commander must receive approval to vacate or augment a post and that post must not be a critical post.
 The audit included an examination of all video monitoring systems; staff interviews; and rosters.
-Supervisory and Administrative staff members make unannounced rounds covering all shifts and these rounds are documented through use of electronic log system.
+Supervisory and Administrative staff members make unannounced rounds covering all shifts and these rounds are documented through use of an electronic log system.
 The unannounced rounds documentation received indicated that upper-level or higher-level staff made rounds on both shifts.
-Staff members are prohibited from alerting other employees regarding unannounced rounds.
-Interview with Shift Commander indicated that he makes his rounds first and then tells the control officer to log it in the record as an unannounced PREA round to avoid them knowing.
-An examination of policy and supporting documentation and interviews with Higher-level Supervisors, and PREA Compliance Manager confirms that they have a written staffing plan and it has been reviewed along with the PREA Compliance Manager within the past year.
-The Staffing Plan was revised in March, 2023 and signed on 3-26-2023.
-The 2024 Plan was signed on 4-3-2024.
+Staff members are prohibited from alerting other employees regarding unannounced rounds as the Shift Supervisor does not communicate the round as a PREA Check until it is completed.

+Interviews with Higher-level Supervisors, and PREA Compliance Manager confirms that they have a written staffing plan and it has been reviewed along with the PREA Compliance Manager within the past year.
+The Staffing Plan was reviewed on January 22, 2025 and signed on 1-29-2025.

 A comprehensive tour of the facility was conducted during the audit that included looking for blind spots, reviewing camera coverage and available staff in areas that residents are assigned.
-The auditor found blind spots in the kitchen that a mirror can be added to cover that spot, and in 3 of the housing units where a mirror can be added to mitigate the blind spot.
-The auditor looked at each area from the control room cameras and found that those areas would still benefit from a mirror being installed.
-The facility director and PREA Coordinator indicated that they would have a mirror installed.
-Based on this information, the auditor has determined that ST. ANTHONY is in compliance with this standard.
+There were no areas found during tour that needed mirrors or additional staff coverage.
+The auditor looked at each area from the control room cameras and found that camera coverage provided adequate oversight of the area and did not expose residents to cross gender viewing.

+Based on this information, the auditor has determined that Idaho Falls is in compliance with this standard.